How will my investments with Lysa be taxed?

 Do I have to pay tax in Sweden?

 Yes.
 Lysa will report information about your fund holdings and the transactions you make throughout the year to the Finnish Tax Agency.
-Consequently, all relevant information about your holdings with Lysa should be included in your pre-filled tax return.
-However, always remember that it is your responsibility to make sure that your tax return is complete and correct.
+Consequently, all relevant information about your investments with Lysa will be included in your pre-filled tax return.
+However, always remember that it is your responsibility to make sure that your tax return is complete and correct and that you are obliged to correct any incurrancies (including incurrancies in the information reported by Lysa).

 Will Lysa report tax-related information about my investments to the Finnish Tax Agency?